Testimonials in full

 International Consultant on Dyslexia and Learning Needs

 “If you live north of Hadrian’s Wall, you would be well advised to contact DysGuise if you, or anyone belonging to you, might appear to have a specific learning difficulty.
 DysGuise is an organisation that offers assessments across the age range through education and into employment.
 Specific learning difficulties can cause much anguish in those who have them and in those who support them, be they parents, educators or employers.
 Often the first step is to seek a sensible diagnosis.
-DysGuise offers a 5-star assessment service, bespoke to the needs of all individuals; these assessments can be carried out in the educational institution or the workplace.
+DysGuise offers a 5-star assessment service, bespoke to the needs of all individuals.
 Comprehensive and in-depth assessment tools are used to ascertain the reason for underachievement and, more importantly, areas of strength are investigated so that individuals can go forward, well equipped with heightened self–understanding and manageable strategies for coping.
 Reports are jargon free, so that they can be referred to in the future, and recommendations are included for individuals and their supporters.
 At the heart of DysGuise is the aim to assess in order to signpost solutions and a better way forward.
 You may well consider yourself lucky if you live north of Hadrian’s Wall.”

 Principal, Helen Arkell Dyslexia Centre, Frensham, Farnham, Surrey